 - An address record used point a hostname at an IPv6 address.
 For more information about AAAA records, see RFC 3596.

 - A private pseudo-record that allows CNAME functionality at the apex of a zone.
-You can view and read ALIAS records in Oracle Cloud Infrastructure DNS, but you cannot create them.

 - A Certification Authority Authorization record allows a domain name holder to specify one or more Certification Authorities authorized to issue certificates for that domain.
 For more information about CAA records, see RFC 6844.

 - A Child DNSKEY moves a CDNSSEC key from a child zone to a parent zone.
 The information provided in this record must match the CDNSKEY information for your domain at your other DNS provider.
 This record is automatically created if you enable DNSSEC on a primary zone in Oracle Cloud Infrastructure DNS.
 For more information about CDNSKEY, see RFC 7344.

 - A Child Delegation Signer record is a child copy of a DS record, for transfer to a parent zone.
 For more information about CDS records, see RFC 7344.

 - A Certificate record stores public key certificates and related certificate revocation lists in the DNS.
 For more information about CERT records, see RFC 2538 and RFC 4398.

 - A Canonical Name record identifies the canonical name for a domain.
 For more information about CNAME records, see RFC 1035.